ml-tooling/opyrator/README.md

 ### Pre-defined Interfaces

-Opyrator provides a growing collection of predefined interfaces (input- and output schemas) for common tasks.
+Opyrator provides a growing collection of pre-defined interfaces (input- and output schemas) for common tasks.
 Some of these interfaces also provide more advanced UIs and Visualizations.
 You can reuse these schemas to speed up your development and, thereby, also keep your Opyrators compatible to other functionality improvements or other Opyrators.

 You can find some of the available interfaces in the [examples](#examples) section or in this [source code package](#TODO).